xwings/fusee-openwrt-mod/README.md

-# Originally from fusee-lede quick hack xwings
+# Fusee-lede Quick Mod
-Instructions/files for building a custom LEDE image to turn cheap routers into a Nintendo Switch "modchip"/"dongle"
+Instructions/files for building a custom LEDE/OpenWRT image to turn cheap routers into a Nintendo Switch "modchip"/"dongle"

-These instructions target the "MTK 7682" devices, although you should be able to make this work on any router with USB host support.
+These instructions target the "MT7682" devices, although you should be able to make this work on any router with USB host support.

 # Usage